Richard-Ott/WeCode/README.txt

-- RiebeGranger_Cronus_SingleCRN: This code calculates the "real" denudation rate from a single nuclide measurement (soluble or insoluble target mineral), given that either the bedrock or soil chemistry is provided, and the overall weathering rate is known.
+- RiebeGranger_Cronus_SingleCRN: This code calculates the "real" denudation rate from a single nuclide measurement (soluble or insoluble target mineral), given that either the bedrock or soil chemistry is provided (for 36Cl only), and the overall weathering rate is known.
 It uses a built-in optimization algorithm to find the denudation rate.

-- Soil_Bedrock_weathering: This script calculates denudation rates for cases where weathering concentrates along the soil-bedrock interface.
+- Soil_Bedrock_weathering: This script calculates denudation rates for cases where weathering concentrates along the regolith-bedrock interface.
 To solve the equations it uses a the fminsearch Matlab optimization algorithm.
 Run this script with one of the single nuclide test files.

 - RiebeGranger_Cronus_CarbBias: This script plots the bias in denudation rate measurements due to enrichment/depletion of minerals for different soil depths.

+Creative Commons NonCommercial license.
 Richard Ott, 2021